Articulate That Object Part (ATOP): 3D Part Articulation via Text and Motion Personalization: Experiments

+We train our approach on the PartNet-Mobility dataset \cite{xiang2020sapien}, following the train-test split of \cite{kim2024partstad, liu2023partslip}: for each category, $8$ shapes are used for training, and the rest for testing.
+For each articulated part in a training shape, we render a four-view video depicting the articulation.
+Views are set at azimuth angles of $[45\degree, 135\degree, 225\degree, 315\degree]$, with elevation at $10\degree$ for some categories and $30\degree$ for rest.
+These views are selected based on how closely they match the training distribution of camera poses of ImageDream~\cite{wang2023imagedream}, and fixed throughout our experiments.
 Each view consists of $10$ frames at $256\times256$ resolution, along with the first frame's binary mask of the part that is to be articulated.
 To evaluate the generalization capacity of our method, we also conduct {\em zero-shot \/} experiments on $135$ objects from a subset~\cite{liu2024singapo} selected from the ACD dataset~\cite{iliash2024s2o}, which features challenging objects from ABO~\cite{collins2022abo}, 3D-Future~\cite{fu20213d} and HSSD~\cite{khanna2024habitat} that are structurally distinct from each other.
 ACD provides textured segmented meshes with part annotations.
 We render multi-view images and segmentation masks using the same camera viewpoints used during finetuning.
 To further evaluate the generalization ability of our method, we test it on the Objaverse dataset \cite{deitke2023objaverse, deitke2024objaverse}.
 We curate a small subset of objects by selecting those that appear among the top-retrieved results when queried with relevant text prompts corresponding to the target category.
 Since, objaverse do not have any segmentation annotations, we run off-the-shelf open-vocabulary segmentation method like PartSTAD ~\cite{kim2024partstad} to get the required segmentation.
 We then render multi-view images and segmentation masks of these objects in the same way as done with PartNet-Mobility ~\cite{xiang2020sapien} and ACD ~\cite{iliash2024s2o} datasets.
 We then infer multi-view motion output from these multi-view images and masks as input to our DM.
 Since Objaverse dataset does not have ground-truth motion attributes annotations, we only show qualitative results on the collected samples to demonstrate the generalization ability of our method.